dustinpfister/blog_posts/_posts/nodejs-filesystem-stat.md

 layout: post
 categories: node.js
 id: 153
-updated: 2018-02-20 18:33:50
+updated: 2019-10-25 13:28:43
-version: 1.3
+version: 1.4
 ---

-Getting the stats of a file is quick and easy in [node.js](https://nodejs.org/en) with just the core file system modules fs.stat method.
+Getting the stats of a file is quick and easy in [node.js](https://nodejs.org/en) with just the nodejs built in core file system module fs.stat method.
 A stat object contains useful information about a file such as when it was last modified, and the data size of it.
 A stat object also contains methods that can be used to find if the current file is in fact a file, or a directory.
+So in this post I will be going over a few quick examples of using the fs.stat method in a nodejs environment.

 <!-- more -->